St. Joseph Health / Covenant Health Staff RN - Mother Baby Unit in Apple Valley, California

 Other certifications as specific to unit requirements.

 NRP certification within 6 months of hire.

 Preferred Position Qualifications:

-Experience: Two (2) years of experience in a hospital environment
+Experience: 2 years experience in a hospital environment.

 St. Mary Medical Center (SMMC) is an acute care hospital with 213 beds and over 1,750 employees making it one of the region's largest employers serving communities of the High Desert.
 The facility was constructed in 1956 and joined the St. Joseph Health System in 1992.

 This facility has the only Neonatal Care Unit in the High Desert Accredited by California Children Services and has been granted approval as a Special Hospital with the California Children's Services Community Neonatal Intensive Care Unit.
 St. Mary was accredited as a primary Stroke Receiving Center in 2018, the only stroke-receiving center in the High Desert.

 The Services and Clinical Specialties offered at this Hospital are Diabetes Education, Emergency Services, Heart and Vascular Services, Imaging Services, Rehabilitation Services, Respiratory Services, Robotic Surgery Services, Surgical Services, Women & Children's Services and Wound Care and Hyperbaric Medicine.

 Category: Labor & Delivery/Obstetric Nursing

 Req ID: R330080